Nurturing Independent Learners

 I believe no child is incapable of mastering high-school Physics and Mathematics.
 As it is unlikely for all kids to be properly taught at school en masse, I think the traditional one-to-one tuition at home will prevail in the 21st century.

 I have taught and tutored many students with contrasting backgrounds and different expectations.
-As a result, I have developed a numbers of methodologies to cater to their individual needs.
+As a result, I have developed a numbers of methodologies to cater to their individual needs, such as how to review Physics in a few days and master Survival Analysis in two weeks.
 By observing how a student solves a few problems, I am able to identify what related basic skills need to be improved.

 It is noticed that many students who have experienced all sorts of difficulties in Years 11-12 usually had failed in building related foundations in their junior high years.
 Unfortunately, the current syllabus does not allow students to strategically develop the related skills and systematical background knowledge.
 I have been teaching students Physics and Maths as early as Year 7.
 Some of them have mastered calculus in Year 10.